SB-243

 2026-01-01

-Imposes safety and disclosure obligations on operators of companion chatbot platforms available to users in California.
+Imposes safety and disclosure obligations on operators of companion chatbot platforms accessible to users in California.
 Requires AI identity disclosure when a reasonable person could be misled into thinking they are speaking with a human, with stricter unconditional disclosure and periodic reminders for users known to be minors.
 Requires operators to maintain and publish protocols for preventing suicidal ideation and self-harm content, including automatic referral to crisis services.
-Prohibits companion chatbots from producing sexually explicit visual material or encouraging minors to engage in sexually explicit conduct.
-Requires a product safety warning that companion chatbots may not be suitable for some minors.
+Operators must also disclose that companion chatbots may not be suitable for some minors.
 Imposes annual reporting obligations to the Office of Suicide Prevention beginning July 1, 2027.
-Creates a private right of action for injured persons with a $1,000 statutory minimum per violation.
+Creates a private right of action for injured users with a $1,000 statutory minimum per violation, plus injunctive relief and attorney's fees.

 Summary

-Imposes safety and disclosure obligations on operators of companion chatbot platforms available to users in California.
+Imposes safety and disclosure obligations on operators of companion chatbot platforms accessible to users in California.
 Requires AI identity disclosure when a reasonable person could be misled into thinking they are speaking with a human, with stricter unconditional disclosure and periodic reminders for users known to be minors.
 Requires operators to maintain and publish protocols for preventing suicidal ideation and self-harm content, including automatic referral to crisis services.
-Prohibits companion chatbots from producing sexually explicit visual material or encouraging minors to engage in sexually explicit conduct.
-Requires a product safety warning that companion chatbots may not be suitable for some minors.
+Operators must also disclose that companion chatbots may not be suitable for some minors.
 Imposes annual reporting obligations to the Office of Suicide Prevention beginning July 1, 2027.
-Creates a private right of action for injured persons with a $1,000 statutory minimum per violation.
+Creates a private right of action for injured users with a $1,000 statutory minimum per violation, plus injunctive relief and attorney's fees.

 Enforcement & Penalties